Vought F4U Corsair: Marine Corps combat

 At war's end, Corsairs were ashore on Okinawa, combating the kamikaze, and also were flying from fleet and escort carriers.
-VMF-312, VMF-323, VMF-224, and a handful of others met with success in the Battle of Okinawa.
+VMF-312, VMF-323, and VMF-224 and some other Marine units met with success in the Battle of Okinawa.

 Field modifications for land-based Corsairs

 Since Corsairs were being operated from shore bases, while still awaiting approval for U.S. carrier operations, 965 FG-1As were built as "land planes" without their hydraulic wing folding mechanisms, hoping to improve performance by reducing aircraft weight, with the added benefit of minimizing complexity.
 (These Corsairs’ wings could still be manually folded.)

 A second option was to remove the folding mechanism in the field using a kit, which could be done for Vought and Brewster Corsairs as well.
 On 6 December 1943, the Bureau of Aeronautics issued guidance on weight-reduction measures for the F4U-1, FG-1, and F3A.
 Corsair squadrons operating from land bases were authorized to remove catapult hooks, arresting hooks, and associated equipment, which eliminated 48 pounds of unnecessary weight.
 While there are no data to indicate to what extent these modifications were incorporated, there are numerous photos in evidence of Corsairs, of various manufacturers and models, on islands in the Pacific without tailhooks installed.

+The RNZAF Corsairs were all land based and all had the tailhooks removed.